prrvchr/eMailerOOo/README.md

 - [mContactOOo][35].
 This extension will allow you to use your Microsoft Outlook contacts as a datasource.
 - [HyperSQLOOo][39].
 This extension will allow you to use a Calc file as a datasource.
 See: [How to import data from a Calc file][42].

-For these 3 extensions the name of the **main table** can be found (and even changed before any connection) in:
+For the first 3 extensions the name of the **main table** can be found (and even changed before any connection) in:
 **Tools -> Options -> Internet -> Extension name -> Main table name**

 This mode of use is made up of 3 sections: